 1. White Rice

-A milling process removes the rice’s husk, bran, and germ.
-This process increases white rice’s shelf life but removes much of its nutrition, including fiber, vitamins, and minerals.
+A processing procedure expels the rice’s husk, wheat, and germ.
+This procedure builds white rice’s timeframe yet expels quite a bit of its nourishment, including fiber, nutrients, and minerals.

 Simone Austin, accredited practicing dietitian and spokesperson for the Dietitians Association of Australia, said:

-“In terms of protein, from white to black rice, brown rice sits in the middle at about 7.2 grams per 100 grams … “Brown rice is excellent for magnesium, which people are often looking for.
-It’s also a good source of thiamine and iron, and it’s got a moderate source of zinc … Because it’s got the outside husk intact, brown rice also has the advantage of having a high fiber content of 3.2 grams per 100 grams.”
+“In terms of protein, from white to black rice, brown rice sits in the middle at about 7.2 grams per 100 grams… Because it’s got the outside husk intact, brown rice also has the advantage of having a high fiber content of 3.2 grams per 100 grams.”

 3. Black Rice

-Despite being less popular than brown rice or wild rice, black rice, known as forbidden rice, is an ancient grain that has even more impressive health benefits than most other closely related rice varieties.
+Despite not being the most popular, black rice, also known as forbidden rice, is an ancient grain that has a lot of health benefits.

 “While white rice has 6.3 grams of protein per 100 grams, the black rice has got 9.1 grams of protein,” Austin said … Black rice also has a lower glycemic index, so it means if you’ve got diabetes it will be quite good as it’s slow releasing … Black rice is also high in fiber; it’s got 4.7 grams per 100 grams.”